geoserver/docker/README.md

 ### How to install additional extensions from local folder?

-If you want to add geoserver extensions/libs by using a mount, you can add something like
+If you want to add geoserver extensions/libs, place the respective jar files in a directory and mount it like

 ```
 docker run -it -p 80:8080 \